RyanGertz/aws-bedrock-classifier/README.md

 **Prompt Engineering**: The practice of crafting effective instructions for AI models to get the desired output format and accuracy.

-**Anthropic Claude**: A state-of-the-art language model known for its strong reasoning and classification capabilities.

 ### The Functions Explained

 #### Function 1: `classify_query(user_query: str)`
 This function sends a query to Claude for classification:
 - Takes a user query string as input
-- Constructs a detailed prompt with examples and instructions
+- Constructs a detailed prompt with examples and instructions containing the user query
 - Sends the prompt to Claude via AWS Bedrock
 - Returns either "simple" or "complex" based on the model's analysis
-- Uses Claude 3 Haiku for fast, cost-effective classification

 #### Function 2: `main()`
 This is the main function that demonstrates the classification system:
 - Defines test queries of varying complexity
 - Calls the classification function for each query
 - Displays the results in a formatted output
-- Helps you understand how the system works

 ## How to Run the Code